Matthew C. Perry: Opening of Key West

-Perry placed in commission and commanded USS Shark, a schooner with 12 guns, from 1821 to 1825.
-He deployed to the West Africa Station to support the American and British joint patrols to prevent human trafficking.
+From 1821 to 1825, Perry placed in commission and commanded USS Shark, a schooner with 12 guns.
+He was sent to the West Africa Station as part of the Anglo-American blockade of Africa to suppress the Atlantic slave trade.

 In 1815, the Spanish governor in Havana deeded the island of Key West to Juan Pablo Salas of St. Augustine in Spanish Florida.
 After Florida was transferred to the United States, Salas sold Key West to American businessman John W. Simonton for $2,000 in 1821.
-Simonton lobbied Washington to establish a naval base on Key West both to take advantage of its strategic location and to bring law and order to the area.
+Simonton lobbied Washington to establish a naval base on Key West, both to take advantage of its strategic location and to bring law and order to the area.

 On March 25, 1822, Perry sailed Shark to Key West and planted the U.S. flag, physically claiming the Florida Keys as United States territory.
 Perry renamed Cayo Hueso "Thompson's Island" for the Secretary of the Navy Smith Thompson and the harbor "Port Rodgers" for the president of the Board of Navy Commissioners.
 Neither name stuck however.

 From 1826 to 1827, Perry acted as fleet captain for Commodore Rodgers.
-Perry returned to Charleston, South Carolina, for shore duty in 1828 and in 1830 took command of a sloop-of-war, USS Concord.
+In 1828, Perry returned to Charleston, South Carolina, for shore duty.
+In 1830, he took command of a sloop-of-war, USS Concord.
 During this period, while in port in Russian Kronstadt, Perry was offered a commission in the Imperial Russian Navy, which he declined.

-He spent 1833 through 1837 as second officer of the New York Navy Yard (later the Brooklyn Navy Yard), gaining promotion to captain at the end of this tour.
+He spent 1833 to 1837 as second officer of the New York Navy Yard, later the Brooklyn Navy Yard, gaining a promotion to captain at the end of this tour.

 Father of the Steam Navy

 Perry had an ardent interest in and saw the need for naval education, supporting an apprentice system to train new seamen, and helped establish the curriculum for the United States Naval Academy.
 He was a vocal proponent of modernizing the Navy.
 Once promoted to captain, he oversaw construction of the Navy's second steam frigate USS Fulton, which he commanded after its completion.

-He was called "The Father of the Steam Navy", and he organized America's first corps of naval engineers, and conducted the first U.S. naval gunnery school while commanding Fulton from 1839 to 1841 off Sandy Hook on the coast of New Jersey.
+He was called "The Father of the Steam Navy", and he organized America's first corps of naval engineers.
+Perry conducted the first U.S. naval gunnery school while commanding Fulton from 1839 to 1841 off Sandy Hook on the New Jersey coast.